The personnel file explained

 2. Control who accesses a personnel file

-With access control, unauthorised access to a personnel file will be one less thing to worry about.
+With access control, unauthorized access to a personnel file will be one less thing to worry about.
 Access control in the HR system is usually translated as permission roles.
-Assigning permission roles protects the personnel file and organisation in key ways.
+Assigning permission roles protects the personnel file and organization in key ways.
 By strictly limiting who has access to the files and employee records you are also protecting your company from internal data breaches.

 3. Access to a personnel file is limited